How Can IT Leaders Use Integration to Drive Enterprise Transformation?

 The impact is clear: new initiatives are slowed, compliance changes require weeks of rework, and customer-facing services are constrained by what the integration layer can handle.
 When integration is treated only as technical plumbing, it becomes a cost center.
 When integration is reframed as enablement, it becomes the lever IT leaders use to deliver growth.

-The Shortcomings of Conventional Integration
+What Are the Shortcomings of Conventional Integration Approaches?

 Traditional approaches to integration almost always introduce fragility.
 A script written to transform JSON into COBOL copybook formats might serve its purpose for one workflow, but when multiplied across dozens of applications, the logic is duplicated, inconsistent, and difficult to maintain.
 Versioning is rarely standardized, meaning that a single update to a data structure can break multiple downstream processes.
 Testing cycles expand with every change, since regression testing must confirm that patched scripts have not introduced errors elsewhere.